 About Quest Protein

-Quest Protein powders are made from whey and milk protein isolates.
+Quest Nutrition Vanilla Milkshake Protein Powder, High Protein, Low Carb, Gluten Free, Soy Free, 2 Pound powders are made from whey and milk protein isolates.
 This fast-acting type of protein delivers an instant dose of amino acids.
 It can be used as a pre-workout supplement to prepare your body for exercise, or you can take it after your workout to deliver the nutrients your body needs to make repairs.

 But the protein powder also comes with micellar casein protein.
 This type of protein is slow-acting and takes many more hours to absorb.
 Once the whey protein has been used, there will still be a slow, steady release of casein protein entering your bloodstream.
 This can help to reduce delayed onset muscle soreness.
 It will also ensure that your body gets a long-term supply of amino acids to repair your muscles after a workout.